 Peppermint has long been known for its particular actions - from anti-nausea to breath deodorant.
 But this research article maps out the actions of Peppermints main constituent - Menthol - and how it contributes to analgesia and inflammatory pain relief.

 Helichrysum is widely recognized in the aromatherapy community as being beneficial to nerves (note: if you've ever experienced tooth pain - your tooth equals one giant nerve!)
 From receding gums, exposed tooth roots, chipped teeth, or broken teeth - nerves carry the message loud and clear - I HURT!
 But of course, it is in all animals' nature to hide pain, so we are rarely aware of it until the condition is advanced.
-Helichrysum is also amazing in so many other ways, and clinically we see reductions in bleeding, decreases in inflammation and infection, and speedy healing whenever Helichrysum is added to a protocol.
+Helichrysum is also amazing in so many other ways, and clinically we have seen reductions in bleeding, decreases in inflammation and infection, and speedy healing whenever Helichrysum is added to a protocol.

 Myrrh has been used for decades in the dental community for a variety of explanations.
 Myrrh is well recognized for its anti-inflammatory abilities as stated in THIS research article.
 While we cannot always have research articles for a direct dental outcome - it is noteworthy that anti-inflammatory and health promoting properties - do tend to work on multiple areas of the body.

-Add it to Drinking Water: We've all heard "oils and water do not mix" - and although true, it doesn't mean that we don't add essential oils or other fatty oils to water - and with some pretty good results.
+Add to Drinking Water: We've all heard "oils and water do not mix" - and although true, it doesn't mean that we don't add essential oils or other fatty oils to water - and with some pretty good results.
 Make sure to read THIS PAGE on adding essential oils to Drinking Water (also found under our Learn More menu at the top of our website) - for all of the finer details of adding essential oils to water, what type of dishes are required, additional water sources, etc. For some animals this is a very easy way to expose their mouth to the benefits of essential oils - and YES - it is just fine if your cat decides to drink out of the dog bowl!
-A general rule of thumb is to start with a very small amount - maybe one drop of Dog Breath in your dogs' bowl (assuming it is not a very, very tiny water bowl) - and swish it around to mix well.
+A general rule of thumb is to start with a very small amount - maybe one drop of Dog Breath or Dog Breath LITE into your dogs' bowl (assuming it is not a very, very tiny water bowl) - and swish it around to mix well.
 This will usually end up being about one drop per 8 cups (or 2 liters) of water - and then you can gradually increase to 1 drop per 4 cups.
+Dog Breath LITE is (as the name implies) a bit of a lighter formula - so you may find the ability to add much more to the drinking water - often 4 drops per 4 cups of water.
 I change the water once or twice a day, depending on consumption and clean and rinse the bowl at that time.
 You can make your water solution in a large glass jar, and use it to refill your water dish if you'd like.
-In a clean glass jar, your water/oil solution will generally stay fresh for a week or more - but usually for dogs, they drink enough water that you'll run out of Dog Breath Water before you would have to worry about it becoming "stale".
+In a clean glass jar, your water/oil solution will generally stay fresh for a week or more - but usually for dogs, they drink enough water that you'll run out of "Dog Breath Water" before you would have to worry about it becoming "stale".
 Remember This: Even if the Dog Breath floats on top of the water, our goal is to have it coat the mouth and teeth.
 So lapping it up off the surface, is really no different than rubbing it onto gums.
 Just a lot easier!

 If dental cleaning, surgery, or extractions are needed - this blend can be incredibly helpful in providing comfort before and after the procedure, as well as aiding in a speedy recovery.
-As stated, Myrrh has been used in dental applications for many years, and the combination of anti-inflammatory oils with the advanced healing properties of Helichrysum - has shown dental procedures to heal in record time, with more comfort to the animal.
+As stated, Myrrh has been used in dental applications for many years, and the combination of anti-inflammatory oils with the advanced healing properties of Helichrysum - has clinically shown dental procedures to heal in record time, with more apparent comfort to the animal.

-If your dog is scheduled for a dental cleaning, with or without possible extractions, using Dog Breath for at least 1 week prior to the event will be highly beneficial to your dog's ability to heal.
+If your dog is scheduled for a dental cleaning, with or without possible extractions, using Dog Breath or Dog Breath LITE for at least 1 week prior to the event will be highly beneficial to your dog's ability to heal.
 Don't worry if you don't have a full week, even one application can be helpful.
 And, of course, long term use is just fine as well!
 Use alongside of other medications, antibiotics, or pain medications indicated for your dog's dental procedure is perfectly fine.

 Have you ever been knocked over by "dog breath"?
-As a veterinarian who practices advanced dentistry, this is one of the most common complaints I deal with as a vet.
+As a veterinarian who practiced advanced dentistry, this is one of the most common complaints I dealt with as a vet.
 It is important to recognize that there is never a "quick fix" for dental disease, and a complete veterinary examination is necessary to make sure that there are not more serious reasons for your dog's breath to be offensive!*